YouTube is not messing around.

 When on this page, you’ll be presented with a variety of themes.
 Because we’re looking to create an ad that is going to improve sales, I’ve chosen the ‘Create a Promotion’ theme.

-Once you’ve selected the ad type, YouTube will explain the steps that you need to take next.
+Once you’ve selected the ad format and theme type, YouTube will explain the steps that you need to take next.

-For each of the ad themes, YouTube has supplied a guide that explains how you need to go about the process.
+For each of the ad themes, YouTube has supplied a guide that explains how you need to go about the process for your new pre-roll ad.
 Click on the ‘Open Guide’ button to see the guide.

 In the guide, there is an explanation of the shots that you need to record and some tips on creating a script.